Community reports. Analyst-reviewed.

 How to use it (quick guide)

-2. Read the script: compare the story you’re hearing with patterns in similar cases.
+• Read the script: compare the story you are hearing with similar cases and repeated scam patterns.

-3. Check red flags: urgency, courier/visa fees, crypto only, new bank details, “military” or “nurse” impersonation, or a perfectly staged webcam.
+• Check the red flags: urgency, courier or visa fees, crypto-only requests, new bank details, military or nurse impersonation, or staged webcam content.

-4. Decide fast: if you see a match, pause all payments and report the profile.
+• Act early: if you see a clear match, pause all payments, stop sharing documents, and report the profile.

 When you need more than a public report